 "Priced Out" is an investigative and personal look at how skyrocketing housing prices are displacing Portland's black community and reshaping the entire city.
-The feature-length documentary explores the complexities and contradictions of gentrification and what neighborhood life means after "The Ghetto."
+The feature-length documentary explores the complexities and contradictions of gentrification and what neighborhood life means after the era of "The Ghetto."

 The film is a sequel to the 2002 documentary “NorthEast Passage: The Inner City and the American Dream.”

-"Priced Out" is currently in production with an expected release in 2016.
+"Priced Out" is currently in production with an expected release in winter of 2016/17.

 A nonprofit project in partnership with Northwest Documentary Arts & Media